hyperware-ai/hyperware-book/src/kit/view-api.md

 kit view-api --port 8080
 ```

-lists all the APIs of packages downloaded by the Kinode running at port 8080.
+lists all the APIs of packages downloaded by the Hyperware node running at port 8080.

 ## Example Usage